Chart Color Schemes

 Maroubra - South shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Maroubra - South is notably high, with 44.2% of residents aged 15 years and above holding university qualifications as of the latest data.
-This compares to 30.4% nationally and 32.2% statewide in NSW.
-Bachelor degrees are most common at 28.0%, followed by postgraduate qualifications (13.4%) and graduate diplomas (2.8%).
-Vocational credentials are also prevalent, with 26.1% of residents aged 15 years and above holding such qualifications - advanced diplomas (11.1%) and certificates (15.0%).
+Educational attainment in Maroubra - South is notably higher than national and state averages.
+As of 2021, 44.2% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Bachelor degrees are the most common at 28.0%, followed by postgraduate qualifications (13.4%) and graduate diplomas (2.8%).
+Vocational credentials are also prevalent, with 26.1% of residents holding such qualifications – advanced diplomas account for 11.1% and certificates for 15.0%.

-Educational participation is high, with 30.4% of residents currently enrolled in formal education, including 9.3% in primary education, 6.9% in secondary education, and 6.4% pursuing tertiary education.
-As of the latest enrollment figures, Maroubra - South's five schools have a combined total of 1,518 students.
-The area demonstrates above-average socio-educational conditions, with an ICSEA score of 1056.
-Education provision is balanced, with three primary and two secondary schools serving distinct age groups.
+Educational participation is high, with 30.4% of residents currently enrolled in formal education.
+This includes 9.3% in primary education, 6.9% in secondary education, and 6.4% pursuing tertiary education.
+As of the 2020 census, Maroubra - South's five schools have a combined enrollment of 1,518 students.
+The area shows above-average socio-educational conditions with an ICSEA score of 1056.
+Educational provision is balanced, with three primary and two secondary schools serving distinct age groups.

 Frequently Asked Questions - Education